 In 2014, Murray became outside counsel to the Los Angeles Clippers, following the NBA’s suspension of their owner Donald Sterling, and assisted the team in its transition to new ownership.

 Murray received his law degree, magna cum laude, in 1984 from Georgetown University Law Center and his undergraduate degree in 1981 from the University of Pennsylvania where he studied history and English and graduated magna cum laude.
 Following law school, Murray clerked for Judge Walter E. Black, Jr., in the U.S. District Court in Baltimore, Maryland.

-In 2017, Murray was named a “recognised practitioner” in Chambers USA Nationwide: Startups and Emerging Companies.
-He was also recommended by Legal 500 US for his expertise with both M&A/Corporate and Venture Capital and Emerging Companies in 2017.
+In 2017 and 2018, Murray was named a “recognised practitioner” in Chambers USA Nationwide: Startups and Emerging Companies.
+He was also recommended by Legal 500 US for his expertise with both M&A/Corporate and Venture Capital and Emerging Companies in 2017 and 2018.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.